 The Assistant Director:

 Sara Grimes has been the Assistant Director of Orchestras at Walton High School in Marietta, Georgia since 2010.
 As a graduate of Walton, Mrs. Grimes is proud to be teaching at her alma mater.
+Mrs. Grimes also serves as the Walton Fine Arts Department Chair.
 Mrs. Grimes’ prior teaching experiences include Barber Middle School in Cobb County and West Laboratory Elementary in Miami-Dade County, Florida.
 Additionally, she was the graduate teaching assistant at the University of Miami and taught undergraduate string techniques

 Mrs. Grimes holds a Bachelor of Music in Music Education from the University of South Carolina and Master of Music in Music Education from the University of Miami with cello as her primary instrument.
 Mrs. Grimes guest conducted the GMEA District V Honor Orchestra in 2017.
 Additionally, she has presented sessions at The Midwest Clinic in 2016, Florida Music Educators Association Conference in 2009, and presided over sessions at American String Teacher Association conferences in 2008 and 2009.
 Her thesis research, “Assessment Practices of String Teachers” won first prize at the University of Miami Research Symposium.
 Mrs. Grimes is a member of NafME, GMEA, ASTA, Pi Kappa Lambda, and has been recognized as a Presser Scholar.
 In the summer, Mrs. Grimes teaches at Upbeat String Camp.

-Mrs. Grimes and her husband, William, a middle school band director, live in Marietta, Georgia with their preschooler, Charlie and infant, Teddy.
-In her free time, she enjoys reading, golfing, and doing Bar Method.
+Mrs. Grimes and her husband, William, a middle school band director, live in Marietta, Georgia with their kindergartener, Charlie and toddler, Teddy.
+In her free time, she enjoys reading and taking Bar Method classes.